Jay Bernard Plangman was born in Fort Worth in 1887.

 Jay Plangman may have been a railroad worker, but he had an artistic side.
 In 1902, when he was thirteen, he had performed a piano solo for the Pocahantas women’s auxiliary of the Red Men fraternal lodge at the lodge’s state convention.

-What connections could a South Side boy switching trains in a railyard in 1907 possibly have with . . .
+And what connections could a South Side boy switching trains in a tower in 1907 possibly have with . . .

 actors Farley Granger and Robert Walker talking on a train in 1951?